AlexeyBuryanov/Lottie.DotNet8.Ios/README.md

 2. If the composition has mattes, 2-3 bitmaps will be created at the composition size.
 The bitmaps are created automatically by lottie when the animation view is added to the window and recycled when it is removed from the window.
 For this reason, it is not recommended to use animations with masks or mattes in a RecyclerView because it will cause significant bitmap churn.
 In addition to memory churn, additional bitmap.eraseColor() and canvas.drawBitmap() calls are necessary for masks and mattes which will slow down the performance of the animation.
 For small animations, the performance hit should not be large enough to be obvious when actually used.
 4. If you are using your animation in a list, it is recommended to use a CacheStrategy in LottieAnimationView.setAnimation(String, CacheStrategy) so the animations do not have to be deserialized every time.

-## Try it out
-Clone this repository and run the Lottie.iOS.Demo module to see a sample animation.

 ## Contributing
 Contributors are more than welcome.
 Just upload a PR with a description of your changes.
 Lottie uses [Facebook screenshot tests for Android](https://github.com/facebook/screenshot-tests-for-android) to identify pixel level changes/breakages.
 Please run `./gradlew --daemon recordMode screenshotTests` before uploading a PR to ensure that nothing has broken.
 Use a Nexus 5 emulator running Lollipop for this.
 Changed screenshots will show up in your git diff if you have.